rocky/python-uncompyle6/README.rst

 Why this?
 ---------

-What makes this different other CPython bytecode decompilers?
+What makes this different from other CPython bytecode decompilers?
 Its ability to deparse just fragments and give source-code information around a given bytecode offset.